kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 ```

 ##### Use case 2
-Client can listen to incoming endpoint configuration updates at the following resource path:
+Client can listen for incoming endpoint configuration updates at the following resource path:
 ```
 <endpoint_token>/push/json
 ```